 Treatment of scars can be pretty tricky.
 No two are ever exactly the same.
 Some are raised, while others are flat or even indented.
 The color of a scar can vary too from red to dark brown depending on lots of different things.
 At Celibre Medical, we are experts at the treatment of unwanted scars.
-Not a lot of other Los Angeles and Orange County practices can say they specifically focus on this tough problem, but we do.
+Not a lot of other Los Angeles practices can say they specifically focus on this tough problem, but we do.
 We’ve helped thousands of patients feel better about their unwanted scars, and we are confident we can help you too!

 One of the most important aspects of treatment that we focus on when making your plan is what your expectations are.
 While we’d really love just to make your scar disappear altogether, realistically, that just isn’t possible.
-But, we have a wide range of technology and tools available at our disposal including surgery, lasers and injections that can help minimize the appearance of your scar no matter why or how you got it.
+But, we have a wide range of technology and tools available at our disposal including surgery, lasers, and injections that can help minimize the appearance of your scar no matter why or how you got it.
 Our goal is to help you feel the very best you can about your scar, even if we can’t take it away completely.

 Keloid Scars: Keloids are a really difficult type of scar to treat because they tend to take on a life and mind of their own.
 They are more common in someone with darker skin, such as Asians and African-Americans, but Caucasians can get them too.
 They are raised, bumpy, dense growths of scar tissue that grow way beyond the original areas of injury or incision.
 To make things worse, they actually tend to get bigger over time!
 This makes them very different from other types of scars.

 They form because the body heals the area in a really disorganized way that makes too much collagen.
 And the process continues on well past the time of the original injury.
-Ears, chests and backs are common places to see keloids, but people can get them on the scalp and face too.
+Ears, chests, and backs are common places to see keloids, but people can get them on the scalp and face too.
 They are difficult to treat even with surgery.
 Many keloids will simply reoccur even when they are carefully re-excised.

-Surgical Scars: Even the most careful of hands can leave an unwanted scar after a surgery.
+Surgical Scars: Even the most careful of hands can leave an unwanted scar after surgery.
 The goal of a surgeon is to always try to minimize the scar left behind, but sometimes that doesn’t always go exactly as planned.
 While not as bad as keloids, these types of scars can be raised, but they stay within the original boundary of the initial incision.
-A lot of times, they will shrink or fade to become more skin colored over time, but that’s not always the case.
+A lot of times, they will shrink or fade to become more skin-colored over time, but that’s not always the case.

 Pigmented Scars: After an injury like a burn or surgery, or after an inflammation like acne, our skin often shows a red or darkly pigmented spot in the area after it heals.
 This is totally normal and happens in most people.
 Unfortunately, it can look worse if you have really fair skin or have a darker complexion.
 Excess numbers of tiny blood vessels or excess production of melanin (our skin pigment) can cause red or dark scars, respectively.
 These types of scars can be really difficult to cover up with makeup, especially if they are on the face.

-Laser technology has given us the ability to improve the color, texture and overall appearance of many different scars.
+Laser technology has given us the ability to improve the color, texture, and overall appearance of many different scars.
 In the right hands, lasers can make a big difference in the treatment of unwanted scars.

 Again, though, it’s important to reiterate here that all scars are different, and they all can be difficult and even tricky to treat effectively.
 The very last thing you want to do is to put yourself in the hands of someone who will make your scars look worse.
 Evaluation and treatment is a highly individualized process that needs to be done by an expertly trained practitioner who has treated a wide variety of scars.

 Celibre Medical has performed tens of thousands of laser procedures with over 20 state-of-the-art lasers.
 We’ve helped many people with all sorts of scars look and feel better, and we can do the same for you.
 Please give us a call today.
-During our free consultation at either of our Los Angeles or Orange County offices, we can walk you through step-by-step a plan that’s tailor-made for you.
-We understand it can be a difficult decision to move forward with treatment of your unwanted scarring, and we are here to help you do that.
-We want to help you look and feel your very best.
+During our free consultation at either of our Los Angeles offices, we can walk you through step-by-step a plan that’s tailor-made for you.
+We understand it can be a difficult decision to move forward with the treatment of your unwanted scarring, and we are here to help you do that.
+We want to help you look and feel you’re very best.